SarahFriedman-NOAA/data_checking/README.md

-# AFSC GAP Data Finalization
+# AFSC GAP Data Checking
-Post-survey biological data processing.
+Post-survey and in-season biological data processing.
 Code detects outliers in specimen length, weight, length-weight relationship, and geographic outliers using historical GAP records.

 ## This code is primarily maintained by: